 - Journaling, meditation, yoga and therapy can all be beneficial to our well-being, but it’s about what we do with these.
 Venting, for example, but not learning from the insights we gain, limits the benefits.
 Sometimes we treat self-care practices like ticking-box exercises that make us feel like we’re doing something without going too deep.

 Understanding what we feel and why, as well as why we do what we do is emotional intelligence in action.
 We’re being emotionally available.

 - When we hold people to our bold assumptions and generalisations, we are not practising empathy.

 When we deduce that someone is emotionally intelligent (or more so than us), we make assumptions.
 These include…

 - Deciding that an emotionally intelligent person knows (and means) what they think, feel and do.
 If they deviate from it, we determine that it’s a mistake that they need to rectify, pronto.
 Or, we decide that it’s our fault.

-- Thinking that they shouldn’t behave this way because they’re supposed to be emotionally intelligent.
-Or, that this shouldn’t have happened because they’re supposed to be emotionally intelligent.
+- Thinking someone shouldn’t behave in undesirable ways because they’re supposed to be emotionally intelligent.
+Or, that something shouldn’t have happened because they’re supposed to be emotionally intelligent.

-- Presuming that they will not be impacted by stressors because of these things they’re doing.
+- Presuming that they will not be impacted by stressors because of their self-care activities.
 Or, deciding that even though they are clearly going through something and struggling, that it’s okay to ignore that and plough ahead with what we want from them.
 Or, knowing that they’re struggling and thinking that the journaling, etc., means that they should be on top of things.